threenine/api-template/docs/docs/start/crud-endpoints.md

 ### Switches

-- *namespace* - The namespace we're creating the namespace
+- *namespace* - The root namespace typically your project of company name
 - *resource* - The name of the Resource we are creating.
 - *model* The model we are targeting
 - *domain* - The name of we're targeting